jaylu/history-fuzzy-search/README.md

 ![Screenshot](./screenshot.png)

+- Input multiple keyword to do fuzzy search from command line history.
 - Use the Up/Down arrow keys to navigate through the search results.
-- Press `Enter` to copy the selected command to the clipboard.
+- Press `Enter` or `Esc` to copy the selected command to the clipboard.
-- Press `Esc` to exit the interface.

 ## Installation